epifaniarango/popgen_with_epi/README.md

 The scripts are not all mine.
 I picked some codes from https://github.com/chiarabarbieri/SNPs_HumanOrigins_Recipes and did a few changes.

+In my case, I am studing South American populations, sometimes it is not so easy to select a reference panel.
+If you are in a similar situation I have this short R script based on ADMIXTURE to select the reference panel in these kind of situations.

 ## 1. Phasing with BEAGLE
 ```
 plink --bfile  yourfile  --allow-no-sex --recode vcf-iid --alleleACGT --out  dataset